sahil-lab/webscrapper/README.md

 Options:
 - `--input-dir, -i`: Directory containing scraped text files (default: "research_data")
 - `--output, -o`: Output file path (default is based on format and input directory)

+### Programmatic Usage

+The tool can also be used programmatically in your own Python scripts.
+See `example_usage.py` for demonstration.

 ## Output Format